CoughXpert - Symptom Checker

 HCPs are advised to judiciously use these formulations based on their clinical judgment and discretion, considering the individual patient's needs and condition.
 It's crucial to adhere to short-term use recommendations and rely on the treating physician's assessment of the patient.

 Fixed Dose Combinations are recommended for short-term use in productive cough conditions.
-They can aid physiotherapy in patients having trouble in expelling phlegm and cough.
+They can aid physiotherapy in patients experiencing difficulty in expelling phlegm and cough.

 It's essential to consider potential drug interactions with concomitant medications when prescribing cough therapy.
 Additionally, Fixed Dose Combinations are recommended for dry cough only and should not be used in productive or infectious cough conditions.
 Similarly, caution is advised when administering them alongside inhalational LABA/SABA due to potential increased side effects.